 Also check into additional certifications you might need at each level.
-Be as proactive as you can securing those certifications (and keeping them up to date!), and you’ll move forward faster.
+Be as proactive as you can in securing those certifications (and keeping them up to date!), and you’ll move forward faster.

 Network, Network, Network

 Even with all the research, skill setting, and planning, you’ll need additional help.
 After all, we all get by with a little help from our friends, right?
 (What?
-You don’t also take advice from Beatles songs?)
+You don’t also take career advice from Beatles songs?)

 That’s why you need to network.

 Networking is an art, according to Jessica Sweet, CPCC, CEIP, LICSW.
 She is a Career Coach, Therapist, Interview Coach, and on the Forbes Coaches Council.

 “Many people worry that they’re bothering people when they try to network, and therefore, they avoid it,” Sweet said.

 She said the trick is starting out small.
 Don’t bombard someone—it’ll freak them out and turn them off from you.
 Follow them on social media and interact with their posts.
 Read anything they write and email them about it.
 Connect with current co-workers on social media.

 “Think about an email the other person might be happy to get: a note that helps them in some way, offers useful insight, reconnects them with you (if you knew them before), connects them with someone from your network, etc.,” Sweet said.